pvcraven/arcade_book/source/chapters/15_window_class/window_class.rst

     :emphasize-lines: 8
     :linenos:

-We can also create an instance of a class called ``Window`` to open a window.
+We can also create an instance of a class called :class:`arcade.Window` to open a window.
 The code is rather straight-forward:

 .. literalinclude:: open_window_with_object.py